 [Firstname] attended [Name of University] and came to [Name of Company] after graduation.

-During her/his tenure here, [Firstname] has implemented protocols which have improved efficiency in the [Name of departments] and has frequently been recognized for outstanding achievement.
+During her/his tenure here, [Firstname] has implemented protocols that have improved efficiency in the [Name of departments] and has frequently been recognized for outstanding achievement.